If you love Jane Eyre, find out all about the historical fiction book, Mr. Rochester.

 Honestly, I think any adaptation of Mr. Rochester would be tricky.
 But done well, it would make a perfect prequel to all the Jane Eyre adaptations.

 Content Note: All bedroom scenes are “clean” and only alluded to.
-However, there are a couple of uses of bad language from one of the characters.
+However, there are a couple of uses of strong language from one of the characters.

 Have you read this book?
 Do you agree with my review of Mr. Rochester?
 What is your overall opinion of Brontë’s hero?